Many parents are unaware that alcohol is a major factor in a nationwide problem.

 There are many ills related to alcohol, especially in young people.
 Poor academic performance.
 Social problems, like fighting and criminal activities.
-Not to mention, accidents and even death from alcohol poisoning.
+Not to mention accidents and even death from alcohol poisoning.
 Then often, alcohol leads to other drugs.

 Then, as they go off to college, they find themselves free from constant parental supervision.
 They also find themselves more susceptible to peer pressure and other negative influences.

-Parents know it simply isn’t realistic to expect their kids to never try alcohol with their friends.
+Parents know it simply isn’t realistic to expect their kids never to try alcohol with their friends.
 A more rational approach is for parents to give their children a direction early in life.
 One that does not include alcohol as a solution.

 Sitting down with your kids to discuss alcohol abuse issues is important.